-Every corporation must complete this section when claiming a Kansas tax credit.
-If you are eligible to claim any tax credits, complete the appropriate schedule and enclose it with your Kansas Corporate Income Tax return.
+Every corporation must complete PART I to claim a Kansas tax credit.
+First, complete the appropriate tax credit schedule, then enclose them with your Kansas corporate income tax return.
 Credit schedules are available on our web site.

 SCHEDULE OF NONREFUNDABLE CREDITS